 Then I was 40, tripping up a lot (every day), finding myself having real difficulties doing my children’s buttons up.
 My handwriting—never an asset or beauty—seemed less legible to my students, though I could usually still read it.
-Chatting to one of them after a class, a severely disabled guy in his 30s (something neurological and terminal), I was floored by him asking me what I had.
+Chatting to one of them after a class, a quite disabled guy in his 30s (something neurological and terminal, he told us), I was completely floored by him asking me what I had.
 I really panicked after that seminar, and couldn’t get out of my mind the look of puzzlement on his face.
 A while later I actually realised my lower limbs didn’t seem to be doing what I expected any longer, and I couldn’t even lift my feet.
 I saw my GP, who examined the palms of my hands and fingers as well, and asked how long they had been like that.
 I actually did reply ‘Like what?’ in an absurd confirmation of masculine lack of self-knowledge; I saw the blood rise up his neck and face.

 Off to the neuromuscular consultant, and a set of nerve conduction and other tests.
-Anyway, muscular dystrophy it was and is.
+Anyway, muscular dystrophy it used to be categorised as.
 Charcot-Marie-Tooth Disease is my condition’s exotic and historic name (yes, that Charcot).
-Bilateral peripheral neuropathy (attenuated muscularity of lower legs and hands/forearms); I’m a classic case.
+Hereditary motor and sensory neuropathy (attenuated muscularity of lower legs and hands/forearms); I’m a classic case.
 It’s an incurable progressive muscle-wasting condition, which I tend not often to describe it as, since that is usually a bit of a downer in conversation.
 But let’s not overstate it: there are worse and nastier conditions in the neurosphere, and mine, CMT, isn’t life-threatening.
 Something like 23,000 people in the UK have it.